March 12, 2026 (1mo ago)

 Written by Temps Team

 Kubernetes is an engineering marvel.
-It powers 84% of organizations surveyed in the CNCF Annual Survey, 2024.
+It powers 84% of organizations surveyed by the CNCF.
 But here's the thing most infrastructure guides won't tell you: if you're running 2-10 servers and 5-50 containers, Kubernetes is a 747 for a grocery run.

 You don't need a service mesh, custom resource definitions, or an etcd cluster.
 You need container scheduling, health monitoring, and a way to route traffic across a handful of nodes.
 That's it.
 And you can build a multi-node Docker cluster without Kubernetes in about 15 minutes.